VentGrey/VentGrey/README.md

 ## Unpopular Opinions :persevere:

 * Technology **IS NOT** politics, focus on science and innovation those are more important than "which term is more or less inclusive", "is this issue too toxic?" and other things.
-SScience calls upon us to solve problems with our intellect and ingenuity.
+Science calls upon us to solve problems with our intellect and ingenuity.
   * "But...everything is politics".
 Go to a politics place then, the compiler didn't, doesn't and won't ever care which social movement you side with.
 * Codes of conduct can be both beneficial and detrimental to a project.
 Sometimes, they can be entirely ridiculous and lead to the dismissal of valuable contributors for arbitrary reasons unrelated to their coding skills.
 * It is better to have one rude yet talented contributor than a hundred kind yet mediocre ones.